inforion/youtrack-telegram-bot/README.md

 ## Description

-Telegram bot when running connect to specified Youtrack server, query specified projects activity issues, parse it and post to specified telegram chat.
+Telegram bot written in Kotlin language (JVM as backend) that when running connects to specified Youtrack server, query specified projects activity issues, parse it and post to specified telegram chat.
+Main features are:
+- Configurable projects and chats
+- Tags for users and fields
+- Links with Youtrack issues and activities
+- Mentions Telegram users using user ID (should be configured)
+- Telegram SOCKS5 SSL fully workable proxy
+- Telegram DNS custom resolver support (when DNS blocked)
+- Tested with Youtrack 2019.1

 ## Installation